-Paperback is a lightweight, fast, and accessible ebook/document
+Paperback is a lightweight, fast, and accessible ebook and document

 System Requirements